More Fine and Performing Arts Opportunities

 Vanguard Theatre presents two or three major theatrical productions and a series of one-act plays each academic year.
 These provide the opportunity for students to participate in acting, stage-managing, and lighting as well as designing and constructing stage sets and costumes.
 In addition, a series of original plays written by students in the playwriting classes are presented in the spring.
 These performances are directed by students from directing classes.
 Thus, students work together as playwrights, directors, and actors, toward the realization of a script.

 The UTM Dance Ensemble is an auditioned group which performs a variety of dance styles.
-Student productions in the spring semester provide opportunities for dancing, choreography, stage-managing, lighting, and designing sets and costumes for dance.
+Student productions in the fall and spring semesters provide opportunities for dancing, choreography, stage-managing, lighting, and designing sets and costumes for dance.
 Two credit hours.

 The Skyhawk Marching Band is organized fall semester and is open to all university students who have a background in marching band.
 The band performs for football games and presents exhibition performances at area marching band contests.
 Band camp is held for one week before fall semester.
 Marching band carries two credit hours, and band camp carries another credit hour.
 Pep bands are organized to perform for basketball games and pep rallies.
 Band scholarships are available by audition.

 The Symphonic Band is also open to all students with instrumental music experience.
 The band performs a variety of wind band repertoire during the spring semester.
 Two credit hours.
 Band scholarships are available by audition.

 The Jazz Band rehearses throughout the academic year and is open to all students by audition.
 A variety of jazz, rock and popular music styles are performed for special events on- and off-campus, including concerts for area schools.
 Two credit hours.

 Instrumental Ensembles - Brass, Woodwind, and Percussion Ensembles are open to all students by audition.
 These groups perform in chamber music concerts and for other occasions.
 One credit hour each.